bip444/bip444.github.io/index.md

 ## Motivation

 In order to protect Bitcoin's intended function as the Internet's native money, the Bitcoin community has historically treated techniques for embedding arbitrary data into Bitcoin transactions with antagonism.

 Such data embedding must be resisted at all times in order to ensure it doesn't become load-bearing and start to produce negative externalities, especially for node operators.

 Starting with the "inscription" hack first exploited in 2022, a trend has emerged around embedding arbitrary data into Bitcoin transactions, creating significant unnecessary burdens on node operators and diverting development focus and incentives away from Bitcoin's fundamental purpose of being sound, permissionless, borderless money.

 This BIP aims to set Bitcoin back on the path to becoming the world's money by rejecting the standardization of data storage as a supported use case at the consensus level.

-It achieves this by temporarily invalidating all of the most harmful methods of data abuse by consensus, while preserving all known monetary use cases.
+It achieves this by temporarily invalidating several of the most harmful methods of data abuse by consensus, while preserving all known monetary use cases.

+Specifically, this proposal invalidates all methods of embedding contiguous arbitrary data larger than 256 bytes; it also invalidates large scriptPubKey and Tapleaf formats that are abused almost exclusively for data embedding; and finally, it restores, in consensus, the long-established 83-byte policy limit on OP_RETURN outputs.

-In software development, it is a common practice to disable unsupported use cases, because not doing so quickly becomes unsustainable and inevitably leads development to grind to a standstill.
+In software development, it is a common practice to disable unsupported use cases, because not doing so quickly becomes unsustainable and causes development to grind to a standstill.

-This sends a clear message that arbitrary data storage will continue to be actively resisted, and that such unsupported usage should not be permitted to derail network priorities.
+Activation of these new rules thus sends a clear message that arbitrary data storage will continue to be actively resisted, and that such unsupported usage should not be permitted to derail network priorities.

-It also reinforces Bitcoin's core principle of censorship resistance, because data storage competes with payments, making Bitcoin harder to use without trusted third parties, degrading its quality as money.
+It also reinforces Bitcoin's core function as a censorship-resistant payment system, because data storage competes unfairly with payments, making Bitcoin payments unnecessarily costly.
+This encourages reliance on third-party payment processors, making Bitcoin payments easier to censor.

 Finally, it improves decentralization of the node network by re-establishing the long-held commitment towards minimizing the cost (financial or otherwise) of operating a node.

-By rejecting data storage, this BIP liberates Bitcoin protocol developers from having to cater to all possible use cases in perpetuity, enabling them to focus on what's really important: Bitcoin's success as money.
+Bitcoin should "do one thing, and do it well".
+By rejecting data storage, this BIP liberates Bitcoin developers from endless scope creep, enabling them to focus on what's really important: Bitcoin's success as money.

 ## Rationale